 Laurel G. Stein

-Laurel Stein, an experienced domestic relations and adoption attorney for twenty years, takes a practical approach to her cases.
-She takes pride in her honest, compassionate, and thorough work with her clients.
-Her focus is to help clients through challenging and sometimes extremely stressful situations in their lives.
-She educates her clients about all aspects of their case and gives them the knowledge to make informed decisions.
+Laurel Stein, an experienced domestic relations and adoption attorney for 20 years, practices law in Northeast, Ohio.
+Her focus is to help clients through challenging and sometimes extremely stressful situations by providing honest and compassionate counsel.

-Laurel has handled thousands of divorce, dissolution, and post-decree cases.
-While the vast majority of her cases reach a resolution prior to trial, she has experience trying divorce and post-decree cases.
+Laurel has handled thousands of divorce, dissolution, and post-decree matters, and while the vast majority reach resolution prior to trial, she has experience trying divorce and post-decree cases.
 She has also prepared appellate briefs and argued before the Eighth and Ninth District Court of Appeals.

 Dissolution, Legal Separation